 Based on the owner's SOW/scope requirements and maintenance philosophy:

-Avoid having independent redundant information, i.e., data in the CAFM/CMMS application and data in a hardcopy facility O&M manual which are not integrated.
+Avoid having independent redundant information, such as data in the CAFM/CMMS application and data in a hardcopy facility O&M manual, that are not integrated.
 If the information is not linked, then any equipment changes will require updates to both the CAFM/CMMS database and the facility O&M manual.

 Relevant Codes and Standards

 Custom-developed documentation should meet or exceed the Owner's existing or other accepted commercial standards and practices for both format and content.

 However, many organizations have developed their own standards which vary from organization to organization.
 Much is dependent upon the O&M philosophy and the particular nature and purpose of the facility.
 For example the U.S. Navy may require the development of an O&M Support Information (OMSI) manual for a facility that houses engine test cells.
 Others may simply require that equipment vendor/manufacturer commercial manuals be organized by service or trade, and compiled in 3-ring binders.

 - Defense Acquisition University (DAU) Technical Data & Interactive Electronic Technical Manuals (IETM)

 - NATO Support Agency - Interactive Electronic Technical Manuals (IETMs)